Skip to content

 Instructions

-• In a heavy large pot, heat 2 TB olive oil.
+• In a heavy large pot, heat 2 tablespoons olive oil.
 Brown ground sausage, stirring and breaking up the meat until cooked through.
 Transfer to separate bowl and set aside.

-• Add 2 jars tomato-based pasta sauce, 1 TB sugar, oregano, and basil.
-Stir to combine well.
+• Add tomato pasta sauce, sugar, oregano, and basil.
+Add salt and pepper to taste.
+Simmer 20 minutes.

 Nutrition (per serving)